Putin’s dwindling circle of friends in Emerging Europe | bne IntelliNews

 He had previously snubbed Putin at the June economic forum in St Petersburg, where he made it clear that Kazakhstan would not recognise the Luhansk People's Republic (LNR) and Donetsk People's Republic (DNR) that have since been annexed by Russia.
 Neither Kazakhstan, nor any other Central Asian state, recognised the two republics as independent nor the subsequent annexations of Ukrainian regions by Russia.

 Uzbekistan has traditionally been one of the more independent Central Asian states vis a vis Russia, with plenty of its own resources and no border with the regional giant.
-Though Uzbekistan, like Kazakhstan, often refers to its efforts to maintain a “balanced” foreign policy, it retains close ties wth Moscow.
+Though Uzbekistan, like Kazakhstan, often refers to its efforts to maintain a “balanced” foreign policy, it retains close ties with Moscow.

 Tashkent has not backed the Russian war in Ukraine and in a statement the foreign ministry said Tashkent remains committed to principles such as respecting other states' sovereignty and territorial integrity.
 Both Kyrgyzstan and Uzbekistan have warned their citizens not to sign up for participation in Russia’s war in Ukraine.

 Kyrgyzstan, like Armenia, was let down by Russia as the CSTO likewise failed to come to its aid when a border dispute escalated and forces from Tajikistan penetrated deep into Kyrgyzstan this autumn, causing tens of thousands of Kyrgyz to flee their homes.
-On October 9 Bishkisk announced that it had unilaterally cancelled joint military drills that were due to be carried out on its territory by the CSTO.
+On October 9 Bishkek announced that it had unilaterally cancelled joint military drills that were due to be carried out on its territory by the CSTO.

 This announcement came two days after the country’s president, Sadyr Japarov, skipped the October 7 CIS summit in St Petersburg that featured celebrations of the 70th birthdays of both Putin and Tajik President Emomali Rahmon.
 As reported by bne IntelliNews, Japarov almost certainly stayed away because of still raw anger in Kyrgyzstan at the military confrontation with Tajikistan.

-Tajikistan, on the other hand, appears to have accepted that it has little choice but to work wth Moscow.
-Not only is it the FSU’s poorest country, Russia’s military presence is critical to guarding the long and porous border with Afghanistan.
+Tajikistan, on the other hand, appears to have accepted that it has little choice but to work with Moscow.
+Not only is it the FSU’s poorest country, but Russia’s military presence is critical to guarding the long and porous border with Afghanistan.
 Thus while Japarov stayed away from the CIS summit this month, Tajik President Emomali Rahmon turned up with the gift of two pyramids of melons.

 Remote Turkmenistan rarely comments on foreign affairs, maintaining a traditional neutrality, though its closeness to Moscow is clear for all to see.
 Europe would dearly like to see Ashgabat get serious about constructing a trans-Caspian Sea pipeline via which it could solve some of the European states' energy sourcing difficulties with supplies from known gas reserves that are the world's fourth largest.
 However, such a move in the current circumstances would undoubtedly upset the Kremlin.
 Rather than risk that scenario, the Turkmens remain focused on attempting to up their gas exports to the east.